 Fayyaz Rajpari: Ken, you just put into terms of basically we're all human, right?
 If you look at a cyber-criminal, it's just like any other security professional with, say a guy coming into the industry, right, from out of college, you're hiring them, and they're having trouble detecting the bad guys because they've only been in the industry for less than a year and they're learning, right?
 We're all human so you've got the same scale on both sides, right?
 I mean, you've got the cyber-criminal with a lot of experience, that's been doing this for years and is very precise in their capabilities and their tactics and procedures, and then you've got the good guys that have also been doing this for a long time and can understand capabilities and understand and know how to use their tools or their guns, whatever tools that they're using, whether it's an EDR tool, or their logs and sim.
 And then it's the same thing, right?
 Its experience levels can make a huge difference in how we can go up against these guys.

 Ron Darnall: Yes, Fayyaz.
 It is experience levels, but it's also the ability to adapt, right?
 What you're successful at this week, isn't going to be good enough a week from now or two weeks from now, right?
 I used to describe it as, if we put up a ten-foot fence, somebody's going to build a twelve-foot ladder.
 If we put up a fifteen-foot fence, somebody's going to build a twenty-foot ladder, right?
-So, the key, in my mind, from a cyber operations and cyber defenses efforts, is you need to have discipline, you need to have tools, you need to understand the scale of your network, and then you need to be able to continually adapt.
+So, the key, in my mind, from a security operations and cyber defenses efforts, is you need to have discipline, you need to have tools, you need to understand the scale of your network, and then you need to be able to continually adapt.
 As soon as you get complacent, you're in trouble.

 Fayyaz Rajpari: Yeah, no a really good point, Ron, really good point.
 Oh, man.
 Okay, so let's kind of try to wrap this up here and I do want to come off with something here for our audience and I'm going to ask you guys, kind of just put you guys in the spot here, right?
 When we're up against the adversaries, right, how can we make it hard for them then?
 What would be the highest cost for the adversary and cause for them to change?
 So, when you mentioned, Ron, we must be adaptable to their changes.
 Can we do something, from a network perspective and a team perspective, a collaborative approach, what is it going to be that we can maybe do to instill for them...for it to be hard for them to come into or get into and obtain valuables within a network?